NYCPlanning/db-cbbr/README.md

 3. `./03_spatial.sh` to geocode the dataset
 4. `./04_export.sh` to export the dataset as csv
 5. `./05_archive.sh` to archive the cbbr to EDM postgresDB

+## Dev

+### Dev Preparation

+1. Create and/or activate a python virtual environment
+2. `./dev_python_packages.sh` to install python packages

+### Notes

+- Dev, linting, formatting, and testing of python files requires the use of a local python interpreter with packages listed in `requirements.txt`, rather than the packages used during the build.
+  - The build currently runs python files from within the `nycplanning/docker-geosupport` container.
+- Since there is no devcontainer for this repo, local data building and dev rely on the local postgres service to run scripts with commands like `psql $BUILD_ENGINE -f $target_dir/$name.sql`.

+### Test

+1. Start a terminal within the Geosupport docker container:

+    ```bash
+    docker run -it --rm \
+        -v $(pwd):/home/db-cbbr \
+        -w /home/db-cbbr \
+        --env-file .env \
+        --network="host" \
+        nycplanning/docker-geosupport:latest bash
+    ```

+2. Install pytest with `python3 -m pip install pytest`
+3. Run python tests with `python3 -m pytest`